Exclusive: U.S. EPA granted full biofuel waivers to refineries despite Energy Dept advice - memo

 Under pressure over the most recent round of 31 waivers, Trump last month promised a “giant package” to farmers to boost the market for ethanol.
 That plan has yet to be released.

-Reporting by Jarrett Renshaw in Philadelphia; Writing by Richard Valdmanis; Editing by Marguerita Choy and Matthew Lewis
+Reporting by Jarrett Renshaw in Philadelphia and Stephanie Kelly in New York; Writing by Richard Valdmanis; Editing by Marguerita Choy and Matthew Lewis